 Apple Walnut Country Bread

-1 package or 2 ½ teaspoons active dry yeast
+- 1 package or 2 ½ teaspoons Hodgson Mill Active Dry Yeast

 Combine yeast, pinch of sugar and ¼ cup warm water in a small dish.
 Let stand for 10 minutes.